 Development of the biogas industry in Germany

-- Biogas Association corrected Expansion of biogas plants for 2012 downward
+- Biogas Association corrected Expansion of biogas plants for 2012 down

 - Biogas day in Baden-Württemberg 2012 - where to put the digestate?

 - Research results for Production of biogas from algae

-- Support the Biogas Association and the Biogasrat + EEG proposal after 2012
+- Support Association for Biogas and Biogasrat + EEG proposal after 2012

 - Control energy from biogas: Optimization research project started

 - Major order for MT energy to build 12 biogas plants in Slovakia

 Operation of 7000 + x biogas plants in Germany